devbracho/nftables_suite/.github/instructions/nftables-firewall.instructions.md

 ## Documentation Style

-- Use `/path/to/nftables` for all installation path examples
+- Use `/path/to/nftables_suite` for all installation path examples
-- Use `github.com/myorg/nftables` for repository URL examples
+- Use `github.com/devbracho/nftables_suite` as the canonical repository URL
 - Inline `users=` lists in service stanzas should reference only the minimal set of users that need that specific service